 Attendees: 120 players

-The Corporate Club Australia Business Lunch was established to enable members of our corporate network to engage with a forward thinking Australian agenda and create a platform from which highly respected speakers can express their opinions and aspirations for Australian business.
+The Corporate Club Australia Business Lunch was established in 2012 to enable our corporate network to engage with a forward-thinking Australian agenda and create a platform from which highly respected speakers can express their opinions and aspirations for Australian business.